anurag0345/library-management-system/README.md

 ## Acknowledgements

 - This project was inspired by the need for an efficient library management system.
-- We would like to thank the open-source community for their invaluable contributions.
+- I would like to thank the open-source community for their invaluable contributions.